eliasm307/scenarios/README.md

 >
 > Do you proceed with adopting a child who needs a home or focus on your unexpected pregnancy?

+Example generated scenario 3:

+> You are a successful writer who has just completed your latest novel.
+It's a gripping story that explores complex moral dilemmas and challenges societal norms.
+However, upon reviewing the final manuscript, you realize that one of the central characters closely resembles a real person from your past.
+>
+> This person, who had a significant impact on your life, is now leading a quiet and private existence.
+If you publish the novel as it is, their identity could potentially be exposed to the world, bringing both praise and criticism.
+On the other hand, if you change the character's backstory and personality, it may compromise the authenticity and depth of the story.
+>
+> Do you prioritize your artistic integrity by keeping the character as is, risking consequences for this person's privacy?
+Or do you alter their portrayal to protect their identity, even if it means compromising the overall quality of your work?

 ### Scenario selection

 Each user can then vote on the scenario they want to play.
 If there is a tie or the majority of players vote to skip, the AI generates a new set of scenarios to choose from.
 When there is a scenario with a majority of votes then the game begins.